SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 The advantage of having external services mocked like this is clear - it's the simplest and fastest way to get going when developing CAP services that consume other remote services.

-But the disadvantage is that this is not representative of how the real cross-service communication will happen.
+But the disadvantage is that this is not representative of how any real cross-service communication will happen.
 The mocked service doesn't behave as a real external service, and the communication happens in-process, rather than over HTTP using the OData protocol, for example.

 ## Run the mocked API_BUSINESS_PARTNER service in a separate process